 What’s the best way to preserve summer?
 In a jar, of course!

 When I asked for peach recipes, you replied I should make jam.
-Since it’s only me, I opted to make Small Batch Peach Honey Jam without pectin.
+One jar of Peach Jam without pectin, coming right up!

-The inspiration for this recipe came from the one farm I always visit.
+The inspiration for this no pectin peach jam recipe came from the one farm I always visit.
 They have a store where you can buy already-picked produce and related food items, such as jams and breads.

 One item they had to sample was a peach honey jam.
 I really enjoyed it, so I decided that’s the type of jam I wanted to make.

-I couldn’t find a recipe for peach honey jam, but I read you could sub out some sugar for the honey, as long as you don’t substitute too much (you do need some of the sugar for preserving the jam).
+I couldn’t find a recipe for peach honey jam but read you could sub out some sugar for the honey, as long as you don’t substitute too much (you do need some of the sugar for preserving the jam).

 What is pectin?